pyladies/pyladies/README.md

 ## To write a blog post

-1. Write it in Markdown (suggestion: Mou.app for mac is create for Markdown - gives you a preview while you write)
+1. Write it in Markdown (Suggestion: Mou.app for mac is create for Markdown - gives you a preview while you write)

 2. The very top of the blog post needs the following (including the